 This pilot program provides additional opportunities for cosmetology and barber CTC students to earn educational hours and practical experience.
 It is also designed to allow CTC educators the flexibility necessary to assist these students in obtaining all of the required education hours prior to their planned graduation date.
-These opportunities and flexibilities will help achieve the collective goal of students, educators and parents/guardians, which is to graduate prepared and competent future cosmetologists and barbers . . .
+These opportunities and flexibilities will help achieve the collective goal of students, educators and parents/guardians, which is to graduate prepared and competent future cosmetologists and barbers . . . on time.

 The pilot consists of three major components by which cosmetology and barber CTC students may earn educational credit toward their respective 1,250-hour instruction requirements: